Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 ## OSMBonusPack

 [OSMBonusPack](https://github.com/MKergall/osmbonuspack) is an addon Android library for osmdroid that has the ability to download and cache map tiles on device.
+See the [CacheManager](https://github.com/MKergall/osmbonuspack/blob/master/OSMBonusPack/src/main/java/org/osmdroid/bonuspack/cachemanager/CacheManager.java)

 # What legal things do I need to know?